Dilute Bose gas with three-body interaction: recent results and open questions: The thermodynamic limit

 for some constant $\nu>0$. \end{theorem}

-The reader may think of $V$ as a fixed potential and interpret Theorem~\ref{theo1} as a low-density result ($\rho\to 0$).
-However, it is helpful to keep in mind that the dimensionless parameter $Y=\rho b_{\cM} (V)^{3/4}$ is the right quantity to measure the diluteness of the system: the condition $Y\to 0$ tells us that the scattering length of the interaction ($\sim b_{\cM} (V)^{1/4}$) is much smaller than the average distance between particles ($\sim \rho^{1/3}$).
-Hence, Theorem~\ref{theo1} can in principle be also used to predict the ground state energy in different situations when both $\rho$ and $V$ vary.
-In particular, this will be consistent with the Gross--Pitaevskii (GP) regime discussed later.
+The reader may think of $V$ as a fixed potential and interpret Theorem~\ref{thm_GS_energy_low_density} as a low-density result ($\rho\to 0$).
+However, it is helpful to keep in mind that the dimensionless parameter $Y=\rho b_{\cM} (V)^{3/4}$ is the right quantity to measure the diluteness of the system: the condition $Y\to 0$ tells us that the scattering length of the interaction ($\sim b_{\cM} (V)^{1/4}$) is much smaller than the average distance between particles ($\sim \rho^{-1/3}$).
+Hence, Theorem~\ref{thm_GS_energy_low_density} can in principle be also used to predict the ground state energy in different situations when both $\rho$ and $V$ vary.
+In particular, this will be consistent with the Gross--Pitaevskii regime discussed later.

+As explained in~\cite[Remark 2]{NamRicTri-22}, when both $\rho$ and $V$ vary, the error $\mathcal O(Y^{\nu})$ in Theorem~\ref{thm_GS_energy_low_density} is uniform in $V$ if $R_0/b_{\cM}(V)^{1/4}$, $\|V\|_{L^1} b_{\cM}(V)^{-1}$ and $\|V\|_{L^\infty} b_{\cM}(V)^{1/2}$ are uniformly bounded, where $R_0$ is the range of $V$.
+Actually, the lower bound holds uniformly as soon as $R_0$ is bounded, hence it is easily extendable to hard-core potentials.
+On the other hand, our estimate of the upper bound depends on both $\|V\|_{L^1}$ and $\|V\|_{L^\infty}$, making hard-core potentials not accessible by our proof, even though we believe the result to hold for these potentials too.

-In the case of two-body interactions, the leading order of the ground state energy was proved by Dyson~\cite{Dyson-57} (upper bound) and Lieb--Yngvason~\cite{LieYng-98} (lower bound).
-The proof of Theorem~\ref{theo1} is more difficult than that of the two-body interaction case, although several ideas from~\cite{Dyson-57} and~\cite{LieYng-98} are still very helpful.
-For the lower bound, we will need to introduce a new {\em Dyson's lemma}, because the existing tools in~\cite{LieYng-98} do not apply directly to potentials that are not spherically symmetric, like the three-body potential.
-For the upper bound, we are not able to adapt the trial state in~\cite{Dyson-57}; instead we will introduce a unitary transformation in the spirit of {\em Bogoliubov's approximation} but where the relevant correlation kernel is related to a cubic creation operator $a^\dagger a^\dagger a^\dagger$ instead of a quadratic one $a^\dagger a^\dagger$.
+In the case of two\nobreakdash-body interactions, the leading order of the ground state energy was proved by Dyson~\cite{Dyson-57} (upper bound) and Lieb--Yngvason~\cite{LieYng-98} (lower bound).
+The proof of Theorem~\ref{thm_GS_energy_low_density} is more difficult than that of the two\nobreakdash-body interaction case, although several ideas from~\cite{Dyson-57} and~\cite{LieYng-98} are still very helpful.
+For the lower bound, we will need to introduce a new {\em Dyson lemma}, because the existing tools in~\cite{LieYng-98} do not apply directly to potentials that are not spherically symmetric, like the three\nobreakdash-body potential.
+For the upper bound, we are not able to adapt the trial state from~\cite{Dyson-57}.
+Instead we will introduce a unitary transformation in the spirit of {\em Bogoliubov's approximation} but where the relevant correlation kernel is related to a cubic creation operator $a^\dagger a^\dagger a^\dagger$ instead of a quadratic one $a^\dagger a^\dagger$.
 The main ingredients of the proof are explained below.